The Tate conjecture for K3 surfaces in odd characteristic: Introduction

 Results of Rizov~\cite{rizov:cm} show that the period map descends over $\Rat$:

-The following theorem can be viewed as a positive characteristic analogue of the Torelli theorem for K3 surfaces.
-It is the key technical result of this paper: \begin{introthm} There exists a regular integral model $\Ss_K^{\on{pr}}$ for $\Sh_K$ over $\Int_{(p)}$ such that $\iota_{\Rat}$ extends to an open immersion
+The following theorem is a positive characteristic analogue of the Torelli theorem for K3 surfaces. \begin{introthm} There exists a regular integral model $\Ss(L_d)$ for $\Sh(L_d)$ over $\Int[2^{-1}]$ such that $\iota_{\Rat}$ extends to an \'etale map

-\end{introthm} When $p\nmid d$, this construction of the map is essentially due to Rizov~\cite{rizov:kugasatake}; cf. also \cite{maulik}*{\S 5}.
-With the same condition on $p$, a construction by Vasiu can be found in \cite{vasiu:k3}. \comment{ To prove Theorem \ref{intro:thm:open}, since we know that $\iota_{\Rat}$ is already an open immersion, and since $\Ss^{\on{pr}}_K$ is normal, it is enough to show that $\iota_{\Int_{(p)}}$ is \'etale.
-For this, one needs the \emph{integral} crystalline compatibility of the Kuga-Satake construction.
+\end{introthm} Over $\Int[(2d)^{-1}]$, this construction of the map is essentially due to Rizov~\cite{rizov:kugasatake}; cf. also \cite{maulik}*{\S 5}.
+With the same condition on $p$, a construction by Vasiu can be found in \cite{vasiu:k3}. \comment{ To prove Theorem \ref{intro:thm:open}, one needs the \emph{integral} crystalline compatibility of the Kuga-Satake construction.
 In \cite{maulik}, this is shown using Fontaine-Laffaille theory, which is partly responsible for the assumption $p\geq 5$ there, as well as in \cite{charles}.
 Here, we present a proof that also works for $p=3$, exploiting the de Rham property of absolute Hodge cycles on abelian varieties, guaranteed us by a theorem of Blasius-Wintenberger~\cite{blasius}.
 We first prove integral compatibility directly for ordinary K3 surfaces by appealing to an integral Hodge-Tate comparison isomorphism of Bloch-Kato~\cite{bloch_kato}.
-We then use the density of the ordinary locus to propagate integrality to all of $\mathsf{M}^{\circ}_{2d,K,\overline{\Field}_p}$. } From Theorem~\ref{intro:thm:open}, we immediately get: \begin{introthm} For any prime $p>2$, the moduli stack $\mathsf{M}^{\circ}_{2d,\Field_p}$ is quasi-projective.
-Moreover, the canonical bundle $\omega$ of the universal K3 surface is ample over $\mathsf{M}^{\circ}_{2d,\Field_p}$.
-If $p^2\nmid d$, then $\mathsf{M}^{\circ}_{2d,\Field_p}$ is geometrically irreducible. \end{introthm} This result (apart from the irreducibility) was proven in \cite{maulik}*{\S 5} for $p\geq 5$ with $p\nmid d$.
+We then use the density of the ordinary locus to propagate integrality to all of $\mathsf{M}^{\circ}_{2d,K,\overline{\Field}_p}$. } As a consequence of Theorem~\ref{intro:thm:open}, we get: \begin{introcor} For any prime $p>2$, the moduli stack $\mathsf{M}^{\circ}_{2d,\Field_p}$ is quasi-projective.
+If $p^2\nmid d$, then $\mathsf{M}^{\circ}_{2d,\Field_p}$ is geometrically irreducible. \end{introcor} The quasi-projectivity was also proven in \cite{maulik}*{\S 5} for $p\geq 5$ with $p\nmid d$.

-For the irreducibility, we have to control the connected components of $\Ss^{\on{pr}}_{K,\overline{\Field}_p}$.
-When $p^2\nmid d$, we can do this using the theory of toroidal compactifications from \cites{mp:toroidal,mp:reg}.